perrochon/gb/ROADMAP.md

 * Refactor to use resources for strings for Missions

 ### Not Gating
+* Create "live ships" list and use that instead of allShips.filter{alive} in most places
 * Passing race around on commands, to make sure actions are access controlled :-)
 * New should reset start view for MapView.
 (New is god level, so this is not critical)
 * Review orders vs. Scheduler.
 Should use scheduler for orders, too.